By Holli Conley

 If you are interested in running, registration is open until race day, but register early to save on the registration fee.

 Not a runner?
 Not a problem!
 There are still plenty of opportunities to participate in the event.
 FRESH 15 encourages everyone to get involved in some capacity.
 It takes several hundred volunteers from the community to come together to make this event a success; every person makes a difference.
+News of Spain.
+There are more than 40 casinos in Spain.
+The online market is developing strongly – in 2015 alone, its growth amounted to 26% in the total industry.
+The most popular direction is sports betting and online casinos.
+Phone apps are popular, so we advise you to try desert nights casino app download and give feedback to our readers.
+The industry as a whole is regulated by the state, and in the provinces by local authorities.
+Legislation varies greatly from province to province.
 The easiest is to come watch the race and cheer on the athletes.

 For more information on registering to run or becoming a volunteer, visit www.FRESH15k.com.